polarvis/polarvis.github.io/_pages/people.md

 ## Past members[^2]

-[^2]: Visiting researchers who spent a significant ammount of time (normally a few months) at the Infolab and previous members (PhD students, postdocs, etc.).
+[^2]: Visiting researchers who spent a significant amount of time (normally a few months) at the Infolab and previous members (PhD students, postdocs, etc.).

 {% for person in site.data.people.past_members %}
 **{{ person.name }}**, {{ person.title }} ({{ person.year }}).